Annyatoma/Insight-Syndicate/README.md

 Transform during test: Resize(256) → CenterCrop(224)

-📊 Evaluation on Training Set:(During the tarining of the model)
+📊 Evaluation on Training Set:(During the training of the model)
   - Accuracy : 0.9346
   - Precision: 0.9426
   - Recall   : 0.9821